 Summary: Caltrans previously completed a Project Study Report/Project Development Support document to add a northbound truck-climbing lane (approximately 2.5 miles) from Lambert Road to Tonner Canyon Road in the City of Brea.
-The project will require coordination with Los Angeles County Metropolitan Transportation Authority (LA Metro) on planned improvements or related work across the Orange County/Los Angeles County Line.
+This project requires coordination with Los Angeles County Metropolitan Transportation Authority (LA Metro) on planned improvements or related work across the Orange County/Los Angeles County Line.
 The mainline project includes interchange and ramp improvements at Lambert Road.
-Through the SB 1 Trade Corridor Enhancement Program, funds were allocated to initiate the construction phase for interchange improvements at Lambert Road, which will complement and serve as a first phase to the freeway improvement project.
-Construction began in mid-2019 and is anticipated to be completed by the end of 2021.
+Through the SB 1 (Chapter 5, Statutes of 2017) Trade Corridor Enhancement Program, funds were allocated to initiate the construction phase for interchange improvements at Lambert Road, which will complement and serve as a first phase to the freeway improvement project.
+Construction began in mid-2019 and is anticipated to be completed in summer 2022.
 Phase two, which is the mainline improvement, was initially approved for State Transportation Investment Program (STIP) funding in March 2018 to initiate the environmental phase.
-However, due to the 2019 STIP reduction, funding was shifted to avoid unreasonable impacts to the public, this project is currently scheduled to be constructed beyond the Next 10 Plan timeframe.
+However, due to the 2019 STIP reduction, funding was shifted to cover projects already underway.
+To ensure coordination with other projects planned for construction and to avoid unreasonable impacts to the public, this project is currently scheduled to be constructed beyond the Next 10 Plan timeframe.